FredLebsack/FredLebsack/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Lead / Senior Front End Developer for several companies.
-- 🌱 I’m currently learning Golang, Rust for high performance backend development.
+- 🌱 I’m currently learning Rust for high performance backend development.
 - 👯 I’m looking to collaborate on well organized small engineering team.
 - 📫 How to reach me: <h2>Skype-ID is live:.cid.cb139f8ff8cac810</h2>